Strategy review

 The claim

-Mark a demand zone — a tight base followed by an explosive green departure — then buy the first fresh return to that zone, stop below the base, target 2R.
-Pitched as winning 70–80% of the time.
+Mark a demand zone — a tight base followed by an explosive green departure — then buy the first fresh return to it, stop below the base, target 2R.
+Pitched as winning 70–80% of the time, with the zone getting weaker on every retest and the method working symmetrically on the short side.

 How we tested it